Nike Air Yeezy: Air Yeezy

-Release

-After the long sampling process, three colorways of the Nike Air Yeezy were chosen for public release; a "Zen Grey" colorway that released on April 4, 2009 and was the colorway that was created after almost equal input from Smith and West, a "Black/Pink" colorway (sometimes referred to as the "Blink" colorway) which was more the brainchild of Mark Smith and released on May 4, 2009, and finally a "Net" colorway that reflected more of Kanye West's design tastes and released on June 1, 2009.
+After the long sampling process, three colorways of the Nike Air Yeezy were chosen for public release; a "Zen Grey" colorway that released on April 4, 2009, and was the colorway that was created after almost equal input from Smith and West, a "Black/Pink" colorway (sometimes referred to as the "Blink" colorway) which was more the brainchild of Mark Smith and released on May 4, 2009, and finally a "Net" colorway that reflected more of Kanye West's design tastes and released on June 1, 2009.
 Each colorway had a suggested retail price of $215 and sold out almost immediately.

-In early 2020 while speaking to GQ Magazine, West stated that he was open to the idea of a retro release of the Air Yeezy line.
+In early 2020 while speaking to GQ, West stated that he was open to the idea of a retro release of the Air Yeezy line.